1996 California Proposition 218: Political Accountability For Approving Controversial Property-Related Levies

 The approval of any property-related fee or charge under Proposition 218 is a political decision generally made by local elected officials.
 As a result, any approval, especially if there is significant public controversy concerning the approval, is a political matter for which those local elected officials approving the property-related fee or charge can be held politically accountable during the next election for members of the governing body of the local agency.

-In extraordinary circumstances, especially when there is great hostility by local politicians in any matter relating to the approval of a property-related fee or charge (or any other levy subject to the requirements of Proposition 218), exercise of the local recall power is also generally an available option to local voters.
-The California Secretary of State has released a publication on the procedures for recalling elected officials in California.
+In extraordinary circumstances, especially when there is great hostility by local politicians in any matter relating to the approval of a property-related fee or charge (or any other levy subject to Proposition 218), exercise of the local recall power is also generally an available option to local voters.

 Requirements for Existing, New, or Increased Property-Related Fees and Charges

-Proposition 218 includes five requirements that every property-related fee or charge must satisfy.
+Proposition 218 includes five legal requirements that every property-related fee or charge must satisfy.
 An agency may not extend, impose or increase any property-related fee or charge unless it meets all five requirements.
 The five requirements help ensure that any property-related fee or charge is a legitimate fee or charge and not a tax masquerading as a fee or charge.
-All property-related fees and charges are subject to and must comply with the five requirements.
+All property-related fees and charges are subject to and must comply with the five legal requirements.
 Property-related fees or charges existing when Proposition 218 became effective must have been in compliance by July 1, 1997.

-If a property-related fee or charge is prohibited under any of the five requirements, Proposition 218 does not prohibit that levy from being structured and imposed as a tax so long as all other applicable legal requirements are satisfied, including the voter approval requirement.
+If a property-related fee or charge is prohibited under any of the five legal requirements, Proposition 218 does not generally prohibit that levy from being structured and imposed as a tax so long as all other applicable legal requirements are satisfied, including the voter approval requirement.

 For purposes of determining whether a property-related fee or charge complies with the five requirements, a member of the public may generally make a written request and receive a copy of any local agency supporting documentation pursuant to the California Public Records Act.
 The payment of a fee covering the direct costs of duplicating requested pages from any supporting documentation may also be required by the agency.